UnityContrib/framework/Code/Documentation/UnityContrib.UnityEngine.md

 #### Time(System.Action)

-Measures the time the specified
+Measures the time the specified action takes to execute.

 ##### action